 Western Sydney Community Legal Centre Limited (WSCLC) is a public company limited by guarantee, governed by a Board of volunteer skills-based Directors who are generally local residents and professionals with an interest in social justice.
 WSCLC is accredited by the National Association of Community Legal Centres (NACLC).

 WSCLC’s work operates under two separate arms: a legal arm and a social justice arm.

 The legal arm incorporates:

-1) The Community Legal Services Program (CLSP) team including an Aboriginal Legal Access Program (ALAP) team – operating broadly across Western Sydney and funded by Legal Aid NSW, the Commonwealth government and The Scully Fund.
+1) The Community Legal Services Program (CLSP) team including an Aboriginal Legal Access Program (ALAP) team – operating broadly across Western Sydney and funded by Legal Aid NSW and the Commonwealth government.

 2) The Home Building Advocacy Service (HOBAS) team – operating statewide and funded by NSW Fair Trading.

 1) The Western Sydney Tenants’ Service (WESTS) – operating within certain sections of Western Sydney and funded by NSW Fair Trading.